-Control Zone objectives are as follows:
+The hierarchy of Control Zone objectives is as follows:

-- Objective 1: Locate all utility objects outside the Control Zone. - Objective 2: If compliance with Objective 1 is not possible, correct the object with the use of an alternative measure. - Objective 3: If compliance with Objective 1 and Objective 2 is not possible, individual Location I Objects may be granted a variance from policy if justified by a utility-provided Engineering Analysis. - Objective 4: If compliance with Objective 1 and Objective 2 is not possible, individual Location II Objects may be reclassified to Location III Objects if justified by a utility-provided Engineering Analysis and application of the "Cost-Effective Selection Procedure."
+- Objective 1: Locate all utility objects outside the Control Zone. - Objective 2: If compliance with Objective 1 is not possible, correct the object with the use of an alternative measure.
+Unless otherwise specified in 900.14, all Location I Objects shall be adjusted to meet either Location II or Location III criteria. - Objective 3: If compliance with Objective 1 and Objective 2 is not possible, individual Location II Objects may be reclassified to Location III Objects if justified by a utility-provided Engineering Analysis or application of the "Cost Effective Selection Procedure."